sajswl/encryptonize-core/documentation/api/api-v2.md

 requests and corresponding responses.

 ## StoreRequest
 The structure used as an argument for a `Store` request.
 It contains a single `Object`.
+Requires the scope `CREATE`

 | Name   | Type   | Description |
 |--------|--------|-------------|